pdinoto/auth0-webtask/otp/readme.md

 ### OTP webtask

-An attempt to have a webtask that given a series of a secret will provide a proper [TOPT](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) code to be used as 2FA
+An attempt to have a webtask that given a proper secret in the form of a [Webtask secret](https://webtask.io/docs/issue_parameters) will provide a [TOPT](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) code to be used as 2FA.

 Reviewed many Javascript TOTP libraries, settled with [github.com/njl07/otp.js](github.com/njl07/otp.js) since it very simple.